 Term One Featured Resource: Close the Gap

-In 2015, National Close The Gap Day (NCTGD) is being held at schools across Australia on Thursday 19 March.
+In 2015, National Close The Gap Day (NCTGD) was held at schools across Australia on Thursday 19 March.
+We will announce registration for NCTGD 2016 in the new year.
+In the interim, check out how your class can get involved for 2016.

 Aboriginal and Torres Strait Islander Peoples are dying 10–17 years younger than other Australians.
 Think about that ― a non-Indigenous child who started school this year may outlive an Indigenous student completing Year 12.
 Your school can do something to help change this.